Much of happiness and being happy needs not more adding up in life, but more of letting go. Only when you let go you can be truly happy.

-True happiness comes from being creative, from being messy, from accepting the flaws and from allowing ourselves to grow.
+True happiness comes from being creative, from being messy, from accepting our flaws and from allowing ourselves to grow.

-Maybe it is being creative with gardening, being creative with cooking, with art, with writing, or just about anything that you can use in a positive way.
+Maybe it is being creative with gardening, being creative with cooking, art, writing, or just about anything that you can use in a positive way.